 Al DeFilippo: A Passion for American History

-Al DeFilippo has always been a fan of stories from American history, novels like Michener’s Chesapeake, movies like The Patriot and Silverado, and television series like Bonanza.
+Al DeFilippo has always been a fan of stories from American history.
+Novels like Michener’s Chesapeake, movies like The Patriot and Silverado, and television series like Bonanza have always captured his imagination.
 However, he has never seen a story where the American hero is actually a British citizen.
 At least this was his experience until he met Francis Asbury.

 Al DeFilippo and Francis Asbury

 Al DeFilippo is a Writer’s Digest award-winning writer.
 His passion is for writing the history of America’s founding generation- told through stories of individuals who exhibit a “fish-out-of-water” characteristic.

 His involvement with the story of Francis Asbury started in 1996 when approached by an associate pastor at the Methodist church he attended with his wife and children.
 The Reverend David Broadbent asked Al if he knew what a circuit-riding preacher was.
 Growing up Catholic, Al had no idea what David was talking about.
 What was a circuit-rider and what did he do?
 When Reverend Broadbent told Al that he reminded him of a circuit-rider, it naturally piqued his interest.

 Following the advice of David, Al DeFilippo immediately went into the church’s tiny library.
 The library is quite inspiring, roughly 2000 donated books and videos (VCR’s at the time) lovingly given by the 1500 members loyal to the Methodist tradition.
 Al opened the card catalog, complete with a Dewey decimal system (by now the kids are going ‘what is a VCR and what is that Dewey thing?’).
 In the drawer marked A to At, he thumbed through the numerous 3 x 5 index cards, eventually arriving at Asbury, Francis.